devsu/grpc-proxy/README.md

 The proxy will listen in a secure channel.
 The first backend will be secure as well, whereas the second backend is not.

-*TODO: We have tested with both proxy and backends secure, or both insecure.
-In theory it should work for any case, but we might need some testing to verify that all combinations work properly.*

 ### Options

 | Option | Description | Default |